epogrebnyak/justpath/README.md

 `PATH` environment variable syntax on Windows and on Linux are different, so I wrote this utility to be able to explore `PATH` more easily.

+My own use case for `justpath` was exploring and sanitizing the `PATH` on Windows together with Rapid Environment Editor.
+I also find it useful to inspect `PATH` on a remote enviroment like Codespaces to detect invalid paths.

 Some of positive feedback I got for `justpath`: